dustgalactic/dustgalactic.github.io/_posts/2025-11-29-imposter-syndrome.md

 How much is too much?
 How little is too little?
 You can never win.

-With the difficulty of measuring your impact, there comes a natural consequence: companies histprically underinvest in technical writing.
-I had conversations with people praising our docs and lamenting how bad their documentation was.
+With the difficulty of measuring your impact, there comes a natural consequence: companies historically underinvest in technical writing.
+I've had conversations with people from other companies praising our docs and lamenting how bad their documentation was.
 How many tech writers did they have?
 Zero.
-It's one of those _"you don't know what you don't know"_ things that some companies don't even know what they're missing on.
+It's one of those "you don't know what you don't know" things — some companies don't even know what they're missing on.

 ## Gender impact

-Imposter syndrome [was found to be more common in women than in men](https://doi.org/10.1016/j.crbeha.2024.100155).
+Imposter syndrome [is common in women than in men](https://doi.org/10.1016/j.crbeha.2024.100155).
 And technical writing is a predominantly female profession.
-In [2024 salary survey done by Write the Docs](https://www.writethedocs.org/surveys/salary-survey/2024/#gender-identity), more than half of the respondents were women:
+In the [2024 salary survey](https://www.writethedocs.org/surveys/salary-survey/2024/#gender-identity) conducted by Write the Docs, more than half of the respondents were women:

 > As in previous surveys, the majority of respondents in 2024 were women - 57% - with men making up 37.2%.
 3.9% of respondents were non-binary, transgender or other, and 1.7% chose to not provide an answer.

 I'd assume that women are also more likely to participate in a community survey like this.
-But even though this doesn’t precisely reflect the actual ratio of women to men in the profession, that's more or less matches how I’ve seen it in practice.
+But even though this doesn’t precisely reflect the actual ratio of women to men in the profession, it more or less matches what I’ve seen in practice.

 One of the things I catch myself doing is diminishing my job title:

 * Q: _"What do you do?"_
 * A: _"I'm a technical writer."_ (I do like the sound of "technical writer", but that's not accurate.
 I've been a lead for a couple of years already at this point.)

-In technical writing, imposter syndrome becomes a self-fulfilling prophecy.
-We think we got lucky for whatever reason and not think of ourselves as being capable which represents in us not speaking up about our achievements (why would I bother people), not trying to track metrics (who in my company cares) and not being open to opportunities (who on Earth would want to listen to my conference talk).
-And in women, it's even more rooted.
+In technical writing, imposter syndrome often becomes a self-fulfilling prophecy.
+We think we got lucky for some reason and fail to think of ourselves as capable.
+This shows up as not speaking up about our achievements (_"why would I bother people_"), not trying to track docs metrics or not communicating them (_"who in my company cares"_) and not being open to opportunities (_"who on Earth would want to listen to my conference talk"_).
+And for women, this tendency is often even more deeply rooted.

 ## Organizational mindset shift